haesleinhuepf/embeddoor/CORRELATION_VALIDATION.md

 2. Load CSV with mixed numeric/text columns
 3. Load CSV with only 1 numeric column (should show error)
 4. Load CSV with no numeric columns (should show error)
-5. Verify selection column is ignored
+5. Verify selection column is included and treated as 0/1
 6. Test with very large dataset (performance)
 7. Test with many columns (readability)